josephnwachukwu/SDLC-Deployment-Phase/README.md

 # SDLC-Deployment-Phase

+The deployment phase is the final phase of the software development life cycle (SDLC) and puts the product into production.
+After the project team tests the product and the product passes each testing phase, the product is ready to go live.
+This means that the product is ready to be used in a real environment by all end users of the product.

+There are various phases of the deployment process the project team must follow to ensure the code and technology deploy appropriately.
+The phases include deployment preparation and procedures, product deployment, transferring ownership of the product, and closing the deployment phase.

+## Preparation and Procedures

-## Code Freeze
+### Code Freeze

 A code freeze should happen a week (Five working days) before a production realease.
 Only critical code fixes should be entered during this time.

-## Preparation and Procedures
-1. QA sign off
-2. Accessibility sign off
-3. Performance Testing sign off
+### Testing

+Before the deployment process can be inititated There are a list of testing prerequisites that need to be complated first.

+- [ ] First, QA needs to sign off on all critical tickets and showstoppers in a QA or UAT Environment.
+- [ ] Next, The Accessibility team needs to sign off on all Accessibility checks and defect fixes in a QA or UAT Environment
+- [ ] Next, The package release candidate should be deployed on a PT (Performance Testing) environment for testing by the PT Team

 All Defects from showstopper to P3 should be resolved for sign off.

-Code should be deployed on a PT (Performance Testing) envoriment Release manamgement team conference one week before production then two days.
+Release manamgement team conference one week before production then two days.

 ### IQOQ (Input Queue Output Queue)

 The IQOQ is an excel sheet that mentions what changes will be deployed to the production servers.
 For all angular changes you will need a webcontent build and for ATG changes you will need a commmerce build. each POD will have to mention every file that has been changed.
 Roll back changes.

 An example of the IQOQ Document can be found here [IQOQ Doc](http://sharepoint)

 A tag will be created for production after UAT1 as signed off for QA.